 I tend to stick with the survey text in American art for quick reference but this recent book on collecting and connoisseurship of American art is intriguing.

-I continue to support the work of The Toussaint L'Ouverture Foundation whose Save a Museum project funds the repair of the Musee d'Art Haitien, keepers of several works by Haitian Master Hector Hyppolite.
+I continue to support the work of The Toussaint L'Ouverture Foundation whose Save a Museum project funds the repair of the Musee d'Art Haitien.
+Recent surveys of the Afro-Atlantic include contemporary Haitian art.
+The work of Haitian masters are firmly documented.
+And publications on sequined drapo and artists from Potoprens are the focus of new scholarship.